Jump To Section

 Babassu Oil: An excellent conditioner, babassu oil strengthens the hair shaft, adds lots of shine, and gives body to limp hair.
 It’s also good for your scalp health.

 Eggs & Beer: The nutrients in eggs nourish the hair follicles, strengthen the hair shaft, promote hair growth, repair dull lifeless hair and add body, shine, and texture to hair.
 Beer is made from malt and hops that are a rich source of B vitamins and proteins that supply nutrients to hair follicles that strengthen hair and increase body, bounce and shine.

 Conditioning Herbs: Nettle, Rosemary, Ayurvedic herbs like amla, reetha (soapnuts), methi (fenugreek), shikakai and amla, and many others are known to add body, bounce and shine.

-A natural dry shampoo can transform dull, lifeless hair with oily roots into fresh locks that are full of body.
-A dry shampoos will give hair a volume boost.
+A dry shampoo will give hair a volume boost.
 By absorbing excess oils that weigh hair down, hair will feel and look thicker, look freshly washed and have more body and bounce.